nicholas-howland/Portfolio-C/README.md

 ## dynamic-arrays.c
 Creating dynamic arrays through the use of memalloc realloc and sentinal values as well as through the use of defined array lengths

+## if-statements.c
+Contains some if statement logic and variuble declarations.

 ## loops.c
 Using loops like while and for to count numbers

+## memory.c
+Using malloc, realloc, and free functions when altering the size of arrays

 ## pointers.c
 Using pointers to assign values to memory addresses, printing memory addresses of both pointer locations as well as destinations

+## windows-forbidden-snack.c
+Simple c program used for security awareness training, harmless but annoying.
+If a user clicks on a link a forbidden snack error message will appear with some hackerish dialouge until the task is killed.

-## if-statements.c
+## windows-threading.c
-Contains some if statement logic and variuble declarations.
+Windows threading example vibe coded, reference only.